vibe-d/webchat-tutorial/tutorial/tutorial.md

 		}
 	}

 Inside of the handler, we first start a background task that will watch the `Room` for new messages and sends those to the connected WebSocket client.
-After that, we enter a loop to read all messages from the WebSocket.
+Then we enter a loop to read all messages from the WebSocket.
 Each message is appended to the list of messages in that room.

-For this to work we'll have to implement `Room.waitForMessage` and add a corresponding trigger to `addMessage`:
+For this to work we still have to implement `Room.waitForMessage` and add a corresponding trigger to `addMessage`:

 	final class Room {
 		string[] messages;